 About this course

-If you want to gain the systems skills for a career in electrical engineering, then enrol in UEE62111 Advanced Diploma of Engineering Technology – Electrical.
-This two- year course will fulfil your interest in electrical systems and infrastructure and will give you the skills to enter this exciting industry.
+Take your electrical engineering career to the next level with this qualification.
+This two year course will fulfil your interest in electrical systems and infrastructure and will give you the skills to enter this exciting industry.

 This course covers a range of capabilities such as electronic design, Programmable Logic Controller (PLC) programming, motor control, sustainable practices, Supervisory Control and Data Acquisition (SCADA) and low voltage installations.
 You will also learn how to diagnose faults and malfunctions in electrical systems and have the knowledge to provide solutions to these problems.